jposada202020/CircuitPython_BMP180/README.rst

 Introduction
 ============
-NON-OFFICIAL CircuitPython driver from BMP180 Temperature and Barometic Pressure sensor adapted from `CircuitPython driver for BMP280 <https://github.com/adafruit/Adafruit_CircuitPython_BMP280/>`
+CircuitPython driver from BMP180 Temperature and Barometic Pressure sensor adapted from `CircuitPython driver for BMP280 <https://github.com/adafruit/Adafruit_CircuitPython_BMP280/>`

-NON-TESTED over SPI interface but should work anyway ;)
+Derived from the work of BadTigrou

 Installation and Dependencies
 =============================